 The first part of changing your actions involves more subtle things such as safety behaviors and body language.
 Safety behaviors are basically behaviors that one engages in to reduce anxiety in a particular situation.
 Some examples of safety behaviors in social settings include crossing your arms, putting your hands in your pockets, avoiding eye contact, fidgeting, and speaking with filler words like “umm” or “you know.”

-If you have been engaging in certain safety behaviors for a long time, they become automatic, and you likely won’t even be consciously aware of them.
+If you’ve been engaging in certain safety behaviors for a long time, they become automatic, and you likely won’t even be consciously aware of them.
 One thing you can do to uncover safety behaviors is to become more mindful and self-aware in social settings.
-An even better strategy might be to ask a socially intelligent friend to observe you and tell you what he/she notices.
+An even better strategy might be to ask a socially intelligent friend to observe you and tell you what he or she notices.
 This might seem strange and overly analytical, but it is necessary to identify these behaviors, since you can’t change what you aren’t aware of.

 Once you identify any safety behaviors, it will take careful and repetitive practice to reduce and eventually eliminate them.
 You might find that as you eliminate some, you will uncover others that you hadn’t noticed before.
 Keep in mind that your anxiety in social settings may increase slightly when you initially cut out safety behaviors.
 Remember that this is normal, and with repetition the anxiety will lessen.